lorenzobadas/CTF-writeups/CSAW'22/game_writeup.md

 ## `level_gen()` function

-This function lets us choose in which direction to go, then calls `level_next()` where the main logic is implemented.
+This function prints `case_id` and then lets us choose in which direction to go, then calls `level_next()` where the main logic is implemented.

 ## `level_next()` function